mschwimmbeck/HOLa/README.md

 Make sure to run this mode on a computer with GPU storage sufficient for running Segment Anything (SAM).
 After the process has finished, you can find all object masks per frame in _./assets_.
+Note: If you wish to set a custom seedpoint for labeling subsequent to recording, you can specifiy the seedpoint in "General settings" in **main.py**.

 ### Credits
 Licenses for borrowed code can be found in [licenses.md](https://github.com/mschwimmbeck/HOLa/blob/main/licenses.md) file.